ygao0719/CloudFormation-Template/README.md

     - make sure the whole file use the same bucket name

 ## Template 5
+1. Add --recursive to s3
+2. Rename bucket to all lowercase

 ## Template 6
 1. format error: 2020-09-09 is not a supported value forAWSTemplateFormatVersion